Why Life Groups?

 There are three ways to sign up for a group:

 1. Using our Pull Tab and placing it in our offering at our AM services

-2. Signing up at our Info Booth (managed by Life Group Leaders) immediately after our AM services
+2. Signing up at our Info Booth (managed by our Life Group Coordinators) immediately after our AM services

-Booklets are available at the booth with general information about each Life Group available.
-There are two sign-up/promotion months: Before the beginning of our Fall semester in September, and Spring semester in January.
+Booklets are available with general information about each Life Group available.
+There are two sign-up/promotion weeks: Before the beginning of our Fall semester in September, and Spring semester in January.
 You can call the office at any time who can assist you in finding and signing up for a group, or answer any questions.

 Are There Life Groups for Teenagers?

-Yes, our High School and Jr. High ministries both offer small groups for students.
+Common Ground Youth Group offers small groups for students.
 Although these groups are not called Life Groups, they function similarly and are very important to our church.
-For more information about Junior High or High School groups, please contact Pastor Joel.
+For more information about our High School groups, please contact Andy Hanson.